 Procedure and representative findings

 There is no exact ordered sequence to the newborn physical exam.
-However, it is most useful if certain parts of the exam are done while the infant is quiet, while other parts of the exam are best performed while the infant is alert and active.
+However, it is most useful if certain parts of the exam are done while the infant is quiet (those include heart, lung and abdomen examination) while other parts of the exam are best performed while the infant is alert and active.

 1. General examination: